ashleychontos/pySYD/docs/paper/paper.md

 # Statement of Need

 The NASA space telescopes *Kepler*, K2 and TESS have recently provided very large databases of high-precision light curves of stars.
-By detecting brightness variations due to stellar oscillations these light curves allow the application of asteroseismology to large numbers of stars, requiring automated software tools to extract observables.
+By detecting brightness variations due to stellar oscillations, these light curves allow the application of asteroseismology to large numbers of stars thus requiring automated software tools to extract observables.
 Several tools have been developed for asteroseismic analyses [e.g., `A2Z`, see @mathur2010; `COR`, see @mosser2009; `OCT`, see @hekker2010], but nearly all of them are closed-source and therefore inaccessible to the general astronomy community.
 Some open-source tools exist [e.g., `DIAMONDS`, see @corsaro2014; `PBjam`, see @nielsen2021; `lightkurve`,